The Hume Center can support a number of different relationships with industry sponsors, based on the nature of the collaboration.

 The Hume Center can collaborate with companies in a prime/sub relationship on joint bids for federal research contracts.
 This allows an industry partner to leverage university research in their proposals, and allows the university to leverage industry partners' ability to transition technology in their proposals.

 Many holistic industry/university partnerships involve some combination of corporate philanthropy and sponsored research programs.
 Examples range from scholarship endowments to equipment support for senior capstone projects.
-For more information on giving and the College of Engineering, see the COE Giving website.
+For more information on giving, see the NSI Giving website.

 For more information, please contact Ehren Hill, Associate Director for Education and Outreach, Hume Center.